 Non-Europeans can visit countries within the Schengen Zone as tourists for only limited amounts of time.
 For citizens of the U.S., Canada, Australia, New Zealand, and many other countries, that limit is 90 days out of every 180 days.
 That 90-day limit holds for the entire Schengen Zone.
 So, let’s say you want to visit France and Italy, both of which belong to the Schengen Zone.
 You can spend up to 90 days either in France or in Italy…or you can divide your 90 days between the two.
 But you don’t get 90 days in each.

 What Countries Belong to the Schengen Zone?

-Current member countries of the Schengen Zone are the following: Austria, Belgium, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.
+Current member countries of the Schengen Zone are the following: Austria, Belgium, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.

 In addition, three European microstates—Monaco, San Marino, and Vatican City—effectively operate as part of the Zone, even though they aren’t members.

-And four European Union countries that aren’t currently part of the Schengen Zone are obligated to join eventually.
-These countries are Bulgaria, Croatia, Cyprus, and Romania.
+And three European Union countries that aren’t currently part of the Schengen Zone are obligated to join eventually.
+These countries are Bulgaria, Cyprus, and Romania.
 (More on that later.)